MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-secure-sign-in.md

 Security defaults ensure that all organizations have a basic level of security for user sign-in that is enabled by default.
 You can disable security defaults in favor of MFA with Conditional Access policies or for individual accounts.

-For more information, see this [overview of security defaults](https://docs.microsoft.com/azure/active-directory/fundamentals/concept-fundamentals-security-defaults).
+For more information, see the [overview of security defaults](https://docs.microsoft.com/azure/active-directory/fundamentals/concept-fundamentals-security-defaults).

 ### Conditional Access policies